hodgettsp/ces_data/paper.md

 The `cesR` package is important because it makes working with Canadian Election Study survey datasets easier.
 By circumventing the need to find, download, and read in a dataset, `cesR` removes the requirement of setting a working directory thereby making the process of setting up a data file for use in R much easier.
 This makes working between computers easier, meaning that R projects can easily be shared between team members without the concern of a file being properly read or code not working due to different working directories.
 Additionally, by creating a subset of the CES 2019 online survey through a built-in function call, the `cesR` provides educators with an important tool that can be used to aid in the teaching of the statistical exploration of survey data.

 Our package is functionally complimentary to working in RStudio by minimizing the number of steps required to load in a dataset and removing the need of storing data file.
-Furthermore, the `cesR` package complements the work being done in the R community by building on the work being done through other packages that pull in survey data such as `dataverse` (Leeper, 2017) and `cancensus` (von Bergmann et al., 2020).
+Furthermore, the `cesR` package complements the work being done in the R community by building on the work being done through other R packages that pull in survey data such as `dataverse` (Leeper, 2017) and `cancensus` (von Bergmann et al., 2020).

 *Note to self: need a transition between intro and functions*

 # Functions

-*Section needs to be properly updated to match new function*
+The `cesR` package has four functions included within it.
+These are, `get_ces`, `get_cescodes`, `get_question`, and `get_decon`.

 ## Key functions
 The main function in `cesR` is `get_ces()`.
-This function returns the requested CES survey as a usable data object, a url to the original download destination, and the citation for the survey when provided with an associated survey code.
+When called, this function returns a requested CES survey as a usable data object and prints out the associated citation and url for the survey dataset download location in the console.

-The `get_ces()` function can be used in the following way.
-The first is to use the function with a character string in the survey call argument.
-For instance, `get_ces()` could be used in the following way to access the CES 2019 online survey.
+The `get_ces()` function takes one argument in the form of a character string.
+This argument is a name of a vector item that has been associated with a CES survey that when used calls the download url for that survey on an associated GitHub repository.
+If the provided character string argument matches a member of a built-in vector, the associated file is downloaded using the `download.file()` function from the `utils` R package (R Core Team, 2020) as a compressed .zip file and is stored temporarily in the `inst/extdata` folder in the package directory.
+If the provided character string argument does not have a match in the built-in vector, then the function process is stopped and a warning message stating `Error in get_ces(): Warning: Code not in table` is printed in the RStudio console.
+Upon downloading the file, the compressed folder is unzipped using the `unzip` function from the `utils` R package (R Core Team, 2020) and read into R using either the `read_dta()` or `read_sav()` functions from the `haven` R package (Wickham & Miller, 2020) depending on the filetype of the downloaded file.
+A data frame is then assigned using the `assign()` function  fromt the `base` R package (R Core Team, 2020) as a data object in the global environment.
+The downloaded file and file directory are then removed from the computer using the `unlink()` function from the `base` R package (R Core Team, 2020).
+Lastly, the citation for the requested survey dataset and url for the survey data storage location are printed in the console.

+### Example
 ```
+# install the cesR package from GitHub
 devtools::install_github("hodgettsp/cesR")

+# load the cesR package into RStudio
 library(cesR)

+# call the 2019 CES online survey
 get_ces("ces2019_web")
 ```